Saengerkrieg12/pointshop-documentation/docs/02_Items.md

 Creating new items is as simple as making a new lua file inside one of the category folders inside the `pointshop/items` folder.
 The new file should then be populated with Item [Properties](/items/properties) and [Functions](/items/functions).

-<p class="warning"><i class="fa fa-warning"></i> Filenames of new item files must be <strong>lowercase</strong> and contain <strong>no spaces</strong>.
+<p class="warning"><i class="fa fa-warning"></i> Filenames for items must be <strong>lowercase</strong> and <strong>contain no spaces or non-alphanumeric characters</strong>.
 Items with filenames containing uppercase characters or spaces will not work properly.
 See the default items for examples of proper item names.</p>

-See [the default Hats, Heads and Masks category](https://github.com/adamdburton/pointshop/blob/master/lua/items/headshatsmasks/__category.lua) for an example.
+###<a name="hats-and-other-clientside-models"></a>Hats and other Clientside Models

+PointShop has a built in system for showing models attached to players.